-The ingredients are 1 onion, 1 garlic, 1 medium carrot, 100g red lentils, 6 fresh tomatoes and 800ml of veg stock.
+The ingredients are 1 onion, 2 cloves of garlic, 1 medium carrot, 100g red lentils, 6 fresh tomatoes and vegetable stock up to the line.

-I make all my soups these days in a soup maker, but it can also be made in a pot on the stove.
-Just follow the same steps in the recipe below, but at the end you’ll need to use a hand blender to whizz it smooth.
+I make all my soups these days in a soup maker, but they can also be made in a pot on the stove.
+Just follow the same steps in the recipe below, but at the end, you’ll need to use a hand blender to whizz it smooth.

 Side Note: If you don’t already have a soup maker and are tempted, check out my soup maker reviews.

 I sometimes sauté at least the onions and garlic at the beginning, but on this occasion, I just skipped that step and added all the ingredients at the same time.

 If you want to sauté first, use an oil of your choice (I usually use olive oil or rapeseed oil) or a little butter.